For Pet Owners

 Track if your pet seems tired, unusually thirsty, or acts different

-Communicate with Your Vet
+Communicate with your vet

 Share observations and ask questions during check-ins

-Replace Sensors on Time
+Replace sensors on time

 Schedule vet visits to apply new sensors every 14 days